 Sometimes, the best way to handle adapting to the latest technology trends is to take it one step at a time.
 This is that crucial first step.
 As far as technology goes, there’s one thing that you absolutely can’t be without: a responsive website.
 The majority of US adults (up to 64 percent) own some type of “smart” device, so being able to reach customers on the go is non-negotiable.

 You might be wondering what a responsive website is.
-Simply put, a responsive website is a website which adapts and reconfigures for optimal viewing on smaller mobile devices, such as cell phones or tablets.
+Simply put, a responsive website is a website which adapts the layout for optimal viewing on smaller mobile devices, such as cell phones or tablets.
 If your website is not responsive, then it can be challenging for your customers to view or utilize on their phones or tablets.
 At best, this means a frustrating experience for your customers.
 At worst, it means you lost a sale or client to a competitor with a better mobile web experience.
 If you need to build a website from scratch or tweak your own, here’s a resource to help you with those steps.

 “I would characterize a failure to have a mobile friendly website in the same was as a failure to upgrade from a horse and cart to a car in the era of Henry Ford,” Walker says.
 “You’ll survive for a short while but eventually you’ll be out of business as all of your competitors large and small run you down.”